What things to look for when buying a house

 Things to look for on the exterior when buying a house

 Before you enter the house there are a lot of things you can check out to give you a better idea of what goes on inside.

-Your lot dimensions should be on the feature sheet.
+Your lot dimensions should be on the feature sheet (whether it’s an acre or an infill or somewhere in between).
 If not, you should ask and make sure you know where your property lines are.
 There may be out buildings (sheds) that are too close to property line and you may need extra documentation when closing on it.

 None of this is a deal breaker but you definitely want to know.
 Sometimes you may see a lot of space on one side of the house and find out afterwards that it belongs to someone else.